How to make Soy-free Tempeh - Red Lentil Tempeh

 Legume of your choice

-Pick any legume of your choice, or a combination of legumes.
-Cook them until edible but not too soft that they will fall apart.
+As you already know, the legume can be almost anything you like.
+Just needs to be cooked so that its edible but not too soft that it will fall apart, so that can be the challenging part as every legume will be different.
 Our recipe is the weight of the raw (uncooked) dry legume, so if you are going to use canned (cooked) beans, you'll need to double or triple the weight of the legume for this recipe.

 Tempeh Starter

 Just like any kind of fermentation, it will be easier to ferment with a "starter".
-We use a tempeh starter that is rice flour based inoculated with Rhizopus Oligosporus.
-This starter is suitable for most types of tempeh, including soy tempeh, chickpea tempeh, rice tempeh, barley tempeh and any of the pulses and seeds.
+We use a tempeh starter that is a rice flour based tempeh starter inoculated with Rhizopus Oligosporus.
+This starter is suitable to be used to make most types of tempeh, including soy tempeh, chickpea tempeh, rice tempeh, barley tempeh and any of the pulses and seeds.
 It is NON GMO and animal product free so its totally safe to be used in vegan and vegetarian cooking.

 Vinegar

-We like to use Apple Cider Vinegar (ACV) but it can be any vinegar.
-It increases acidity (lower pH) to prevent the growth of unwanted bacteria.
+We like to use Apple Cider Vinegar - which we call "ACV"! but it can be any vinegar.
+The reason why you need this is not for the taste.
+It is to make the beans acidic (lower pH) to prevent the growth of unwanted bacteria.

-The fermentation will take about 24 to 48 hours in a HOT summer room temperature (around 30°C).
-Try to ensure that the room temperature is stable.
-No direct sunlight is best.
-Some kitchens will have a tempeh-making box, which is basically as air-tight as a fridge, but without the cooling function.
+The fermentation will take about 24 to 48 hours in a HOT summer room temperature that is around 30°C. No detect sunlight will be great.

 So!
 Here goes the recipe :)